AngleProtocol/angle-docs/concepts/hedging-agents/README.md

 \texttt{initial oracle price} = 2000
 $$

-If the price of wETH increases to 4000€, then according to the formula above, HAs can get from the protocol:
+If the price of wETH increases to 4000€, then according to the formula above, the HA can get from the protocol:

 $$
 \texttt{cash out amount} = 1.5 \space \texttt{wETH}
 $$

-HAs made 6000€ from their initial 2000€.
+The HA made 6000€ from their initial 2000€.
 If they had just stayed long without leverage, they would have only 4000€.

 ### 📉 Price Decrease Scenario

 When the collateral price decreases (with respect to the asset stablecoins are pegged to), HAs will incur losses on their margin as if they had owned the collateral they covered.

-Back to the previous example, if the price of wETH decreases to 1000€, then the cash out amount of HAs becomes:
+Back to the previous example, if the price of wETH decreases to 1000€, then the cash out amount of the HA becomes:

 $$
 \texttt{cash out amount} = 1 + 1 \cdot (1-2) = 0
 $$

-At this point, HAs are liquidated and their collateral goes to the protocol.
+At this point, the HA are liquidated and their collateral goes to the protocol.
 They cannot claim anything.

 In general, the cash out amount of HAs can go to zero if the price drops to: